 Seth Oldham (he/him/his) is an alumni of Friends University, graduating in 2012 with degrees in Spanish and Spanish Education.
 Oldham taught two years at St. Francis of Assisi Catholic School before moving to Kansas State University to pursue a degree in Second Language Acquisition with a concentration in pedagogy.
 After receiving his Master’s in 2016, he began teaching IB Spanish at Lincoln College Preparatory Academy, a position he held for four years.
 In 2019, while teaching at LCPA, he earned his Educational Specialist degree in Education Administration.
 Shortly after, he became Lincoln’s Instructional Coach and pursued rigorous urban education leadership training through the UMKC Plus program.
 Mr. Oldham now serves as an assistant principal at Lincoln and is excited to continue working with staff, families and community partners to continue the tradition of excellence at LCPA.
 In his free time, he enjoys running, weight lifting, baking, gardening, and spending time with his fiancé, Scott.

 Bryan A. Shaw is a graduate of the Kansas City Missouri School District, and an alumnus of Lincoln University of Missouri where he majored in Social Science Education.
 He obtained his master’s degree in Educational Administration from UMKC.
-He is currently working on his Doctorate of Educational Leadership from Saint Louis University.
+He has completed his Doctorate of Educational Leadership from Saint Louis University.
 He has been with Kansas City Public Schools for 20 years.
 During his time at KCPS he has served as a teacher and an administrator.
 He has 4 children, Bryanna, a middle school teacher in New Orleans, Bryan Jr., a pharmacy school student, Bryce, a 6th grader, and Brock, a 1st grader.